· AI

 Testing needs to cover edge cases and unexpected inputs: incomplete inputs, contradictory instructions, rate limits, service outages, malformed responses, languages the model wasn’t trained on.
 These scenarios reveal whether you built reliable patterns or just got lucky during your demo.

 Document every tool your agent uses, every external dependency, every timeout value, every retry policy, every fallback strategy.
 When something breaks at 2 AM, you’ll need this.
 Write it now, not during an outage.
+Agent reliability starts with centralizing the code so IT can actually see and scan it, because you cannot document or monitor what you do not know exists.

 The incident response plan matters as much as the architecture.
 Who gets paged?
 What’s the rollback procedure?
 How do you route traffic to a backup?
 Where are the circuit breakers?
 Most AI incidents are process failures, not technology failures.